sdg1981/spelio/Spelio_MVP_Product_Specification_v1_1.md

 Behaviour:

 - Main CTA starts the recommended list/session.
-- A low-priority recap/review link appears near the bottom only when eligible difficult words exist.
+- A low-priority revisit/review link appears near the bottom only when eligible difficult words currently exist.
-- Public label may be softer, such as “Recap tricky words”; internally this may use the existing Review difficult words mode.
+- Public label may be softer, such as “Revisit a few words”; internally this uses the existing Review difficult words mode.
 - If showing a count, show 1, 2, 3, 4, or “5+”.
 Never show large backlog counts.
 - Select word list opens the word list modal.
-- If no eligible difficult words currently exist, the recap/review action must be hidden.
+- If no eligible difficult words currently exist, the revisit/review action must be hidden.
 - The homepage must not show Review difficult words as an action if selecting it would lead to an empty review session.
 - Returning-user homepage may show one subtle cumulative progress line below the primary CTA and above secondary actions, for example “142 spellings learned · 38 minutes practised”.
 Hide it when there is no meaningful progress.
 - Progress wording must stay calm and minimal.
 Do not show charts, percentages, XP, badges, streaks, levels, goals, or dashboard-style stats.